-Systems engineering is a transdisciplinary and integrative approach to enabling the successful realization, use, and retirement of engineered systems.
-It employs systems principles and concepts, as well as scientific, technological, and management methods to achieve such systems [INCOSE].
+Systems engineering is a transdisciplinary12 and integrative approach to enabling the successful realization, use, and retirement of engineered systems.
+It employs systems principles and concepts, as well as scientific, technological, and management methods to achieve such systems [12].
 Systems engineering is system-holistic in nature, whereby the contributions across multiple engineering and specialty disciplines are evaluated and balanced to produce a coherent system capability.
-Systems engineering applies systems science and systems thinking 13 to solve problems and balances the often-conflicting needs, priorities, and constraints of performance, cost, schedule, and effectiveness to optimize the objectives for the solution with an acceptable level of uncertainty.
+Systems engineering applies systems science and systems thinking13 to satisfy the often-conflicting needs and priorities of stakeholders within the constraints of cost, schedule,

+12 As noted in [11], transdisciplinary approaches reach "beyond disciplines to find and exploit connections to solve complex problems.
+Transdisciplinary thinking encourages thinking in terms of new relationships among traditionally distinct disciplines and focusing on new concepts that might arise from such thinking."
+13 Systems science is an interdisciplinary field that studies complex systems in nature, society, and science.
+It aims to develop interdisciplinary performance, and effectiveness.
+The objective is to limit uncertainty and thereby manage risk.
 Systems engineering is outcome-oriented and leverages engineering processes to realize a system while effectively managing complexity and serving as the principal integrating mechanism for the technical, management, and support activities related to the engineering effort.
 Finally, systems engineering is data- and analytics-driven to ensure that all decisions and trades are guided and informed by data produced by analyses conducted with an appropriate level of fidelity and rigor.

 13 Systems science is an interdisciplinary field that studies complex systems in nature, society, and science.
 It aims to develop interdisciplinary foundations that are applicable in a variety of areas, such as social sciences, engineering, biology, and medicine.
-Systems thinking is a discipline of examining wholes, interrelationships, and patterns [SEBOK].
+Systems thinking is a discipline of examining wholes, interrelationships, and patterns [13].

-Systems engineering efforts are complex, requiring close coordination between the engineering team and stakeholders throughout the system life cycle stages.
-14 While systems engineering is typically considered in terms of its developmental role as part of capability acquisition, systems engineering efforts and responsibilities do not end once a system completes development and is transitioned to the environment of operation for day-to-day operational use.
+Systems engineering efforts are complex, system-specific, and context-dependent,14 requiring close coordination between the engineering team and stakeholders throughout the system life cycle stages.15 While systems engineering is typically considered in terms of its developmental role as part of capability acquisition, systems engineering efforts and responsibilities do not end once a system completes development and is transitioned to the operational environment for day-to-day use.
 Stakeholders responsible for the system's utilization, support, and retirement provide data to the systems engineering team on an ongoing basis.
-This data captures experiences, problems, and issues associated with system operation, maintenance, and sustainment.
-Stakeholders also advise on enhancements and improvements made or desired.
-In addition, field engineering (also known as sustainment engineering) provides on-site, full system life cycle engineering support for operations, maintenance, and sustainment organizations.
-Field engineering teams coexist with or are dispatched to operational sites and maintenance depots to provide continuous systems engineering support.
+This data captures the experiences, problems, and issues associated with the operation, maintenance, and sustainment of the system.
+Stakeholders also advise the engineering team on system enhancements and improvements made or desired.
+In addition, field engineering provides on-site, full-system life cycle engineering support for operations, maintenance, and sustainment organizations.